-Please some official Samsung Galaxy S20 cases, like Galaxy S20 LED View Cover, Galaxy S20 Clear View /S View Cover, and Galaxy S20 LED back cover, may affect wireless PowerShare, although they do not affect wireless charging the Galaxy S20 battery.
+Please note some official Samsung Galaxy S20 cases, like Galaxy S20 LED View Cover, Galaxy S20 Clear View /S View Cover, and Galaxy S20 LED back cover, may affect wireless PowerShare, although they do not affect wireless charging the Galaxy S20 battery.

-if you want to raise the battery limit for Wireless PowerShare on Galaxy S20, Note 10, and S10, you may follow these steps.
+If you want to raise the battery limit for Wireless PowerShare on Galaxy S20, Note 10, and S10, you may follow these steps.

 Step 1: Access Device Care

 In Galaxy S20 (or S10/Note 10) Settings, tap Device care, as shown in the screenshot below.